Darra Stone is a Los Angeles based producer with experience creating audio and visual content

 What is the key to attracting talent?

 Darra Stone: “It depends on what tier you’re looking to attract.
 For an A-lister, you have to have high level monetary compensation.
-At a base level, higher tier talent won’t consider you for anything less than $7500 per session.
 Under SAG, they can only do a 4 hour session, as opposed to 12 hour set days.
 It also always comes back to story.
 Are they interested in the product?
 For a lot of people, there’s a big opportunity for podcasting, since film and TV productions have been shut down during the pandemic.
 This is an outlet where actors can continue working.
 You

 have to ask who is right for the role, and who might not already have worked in this genre.
 David Schwimmer, for example, is so known for his work on Friends, but we all saw how good his dramatic acting can be in American Crime Story.
 He was one of the main actors in the podcast version of Homecoming.
 So it’s an outlet for actors to show their range in comedy versus drama, if they want to tap into another type of genre that they wouldn’t normally be cast in.
 That also includes not having restrictions based on body type.
 Actors can play more diverse roles whether they fit the typical Hollywood mold for what executives may think a certain character needs to look like.”